Faiz-Iqbal/Mastermind-Game-on-RaspberryPi/README.md

 The file `mm-matches.s` contains a template this Assembler code.

 You can test basic functionality by using the `testm.c` C function and the `test.sh` shell script (see below).

-**Push** to the repo and ask questions in the comments box to get help.

 ## Building and running the application